-In the identical-objects condition of Experiment 1, 16-month-olds watched live events in which a female experimenter selected one of two identical objects (Fig. 1).
-Infants received four familiarization trials and one test trial; each trial had an initial and a final phase.
-At the start of each familiarization trial, a female agent sat centered behind two toy pigs; each pig stood in front of a long support (first two trials) or in front of a short platform resting on a long support (last two trials).
-During the (17-s) initial phase of each trial, an experimenter's gloved hand reached into the apparatus through a window in the right wall, placed each pig on its support or platform, and then left.
+In the identical-objects condition of Experiment 1, 16-montholds watched live events in which a female agent selected one of two identical objects (Fig. 1).
+Infants received four familiarization trials and one test trial; each trial had an initial phase and a final phase.
+At the start of each familiarization trial, the agent sat centered behind two toy pigs; each pig stood in front of a long support (Trials 1 and 2) or in front of a short platform resting on a long support (Trials 3 and 4).
+During the (17-s) initial phase of each familiarization trial, an experimenter's gloved hand reached into the apparatus through a window in the right wall, placed each pig on its support or platform, and then withdrew.
 Next, the agent grasped the handle of the right or left support (counterbalanced across trials), pulled it, grasped the pig, and paused.
 During the final phase, infants watched this paused scene until the trial ended.
 The familiarization trials thus served to establish that the agent wanted a pig and did not care which pig she obtained.

 At the start of the test trial, a transparent cover (with a wooden knob at the top) and a transparent container stood centered on the right and left supports, respectively.
-During the initial (24-s) phase of the trial, the gloved hand placed the right pig on its support and covered it with the transparent cover; next, the hand moved the container to the front end of the left support, placed the pig in the container, and left.
+During the initial (24-s) phase of the trial, the gloved hand placed the right pig on its support and covered it with the transparent cover; next, the hand moved the container to the front end of the left support, placed the pig in the container, and withdrew.
 The agent then grasped the handle of the support with the pig under the cover (more-effortful event) or the handle of the support with the pig in the container (less-effortful event) and paused, without pulling the support.
 During the final phase, infants watched this paused scene until the trial ended.

-If infants (a) attributed to the agent the goal of obtaining a pig (e.g., Spaepen & Spelke, 2007), (b) determined that retrieving the pig under the cover (pull support, grasp pig), and (c) expected the agent to choose the pig that could be obtained with less effort, then they should expect her to grasp the support with the container.
-Infants should thus look reliably longer if shown the more- as opposed to the less-effortful event.
+We reasoned that if infants (a) attributed to the agent the goal of obtaining a pig (e.g., Spaepen & Spelke, 2007), (b) determined that retrieving the pig in the container would require fewer actions (pull support, grasp pig) than retrieving the pig under the cover (pull support, lift cover, grasp pig), and (c) expected the agent to choose the pig that could be obtained with less effort, then they should expect her to grasp the support with the container.
+We therefore predicted that infants would look reliably longer if shown the more-effortful event than if shown the less-effortful event.

 Additional infants were tested in two other conditions.
-The different-objects condition served to rule out low-level interpretations (e.g., infants simply preferred the support with the cover).
+The different-objects condition served to rule out low-level interpretations of positive results in the identical-objects condition (e.g., that infants simply preferred the support with the cover).
 In this condition, one of the pigs was replaced by a toy apple.
 In the familiarization trials, the agent pulled the right or left support (counterbalanced across trials) to retrieve the apple.
 In the test trial, the apple was placed under the cover (Fig. 2).
-If infants realized that the agent preferred the apple, then they should expect her to grasp the support with the cover: although the apple was physically less accessible to the agent, she should make this additional effort to obtain her preferred object.
-Infants should thus look reliably longer if shown the less- as opposed to the more-effortful event.
+We reasoned that if infants realized that the agent preferred the apple, then they should expect her to grasp the support with the cover: Although the apple was physically less accessible to the agent, she should make this additional effort to obtain her preferred object.
+We therefore predicted that infants would look reliably longer if shown the less-effortful event than if shown the more-effortful event.